zhenglong1603/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

 ### Viewing Patient details
-You can view the details of a Patient by clicking on their name in the displayed list.
+You can view the details of a patient by clicking on their name in the displayed list.
 This will display all the details of the selected patient in the `details` window.
 ![patient details](images/ViewPatientDetailsDemonstration.jpg)

 [Back to Table of Contents](#table-of-contents)